Owning a Restaurant Hero Image 1

 But keep in mind – the word "fail" is rather vague.

-A restaurant may not fail, but may not be profitable either.
-It’s critical to know your numbers as a restaurant owner, like break even point and inventory costs.
-That's why you need to calculate some of these numbers before you open your restaurant.
+A restaurant may not fail, but it may not be profitable either.
+It’s critical to know your numbers as a restaurant owner.
+Being aware of terms like “break-even point” and what kind of start-up costs you are facing could mean the difference between life and death for your business.
+That's why it’s essential that you calculate some of these numbers before you open your restaurant.

-Here's how: You know your fixed cost such as rent and insurance, and you can have a general idea of how much your bills will be.
+• Fixed Costs: Understand what your fixed costs, such as rent and insurance, will be.
+You will then have a general idea of how much your bills will amount to.

-Do the math for labor: How many team members will you need all day, on slow nights, and on busy nights?
-How much will you pay them per hour?
-Will you work in the restaurant?
-What will your hourly rate be?
+• Do the math for labor: Work out how many team members you will need all day, on slow nights, and on busy nights.
+Set out how much you will pay them per hour.
+Also, will you work in the restaurant?
+If so, work out what your hourly rate will be.

-These are all simple math equations that we must do before opening a restaurant.
-One of the reasons many restaurants "fail," or aren't profitable, is because they haven't done the math.
+These are the simple math equations that we must do before opening a restaurant.
+There’s no way around it if you want to succeed.
+One of the reasons many restaurants "fail" or aren't profitable is that they haven't done the math.

 Myth #2: Great Family Recipes Make a Great Restaurant

 She rented a little location and even offered free cookie deliveries.
-The issue is that she didn’t create a business – she just took her hobby out of her home and into a brick and mortar.
+The issue is that she didn’t create a business – she just took her hobby out of her home.

 She thought just because customers loved her family recipes, she would be successful.